Internship Frequently Asked Questions

 Can my internship be worth more than 3 credits?

 Although most internships receive three credits, including most full-time, summer internships, the department internship coordinator will make the final decision on the number of credits a student will receive for their internship.
 If there is a particular component of the internship that is extraordinary, additional credits may sometimes be awarded, but it is the exception, not the rule.

 I want to stay at my current internship for another semester.
 Can I register for more credits?

-You can do an internship at the same place for more than one semester, but you need to provide ELCM with a new job description showing that you are accepting more responsibility for the second internship (email email@example.com) .
+You can do an internship at the same place for more than one semester, but you need to provide a new job description showing that you are accepting more responsibility for the second internship.
 You will receive credit for a 400-level course for your second internship, and 500-level credit for a third and subsequent internships.

-I found internships on MU Career Connection I am interested in.
+I found some interesting internships in Handshake.
 What do I do now?

-Make sure you have completed the request for internship form and ELCM has it on file.
-Then call or email ELCM to schedule an appointment to review these jobs.
-The ELCM staffer will work with you to see if these positions are a good fit for you, we review the company and its company culture with you as well and we will assist you with any other requirements to apply for the position, such as writing samples, application, references, etc.
+Make sure you have submitted a completed Handshake Experiences Step 1: Major/Minor Department Approval of Request to confirm that your department has approved your eligibility to pursue an internship.
+We invite you to schedule an appointment with a staff member via Handshake to review these jobs.
+A staff member will work with you to confirm positions are aligned with your major/minor and we can assist you with any other requirements to apply for the position, such as writing samples, application, references, etc.

-I attended the registration session with ELCM and took the registration form to my department’s internship coordinator, but the credits are still not showing up on my degree audit.
+I completed the Report/Registration process, but the credits are still not showing up on my degree audit.
 What should I do?